ArDevy/contapi/README.md

 console.log(clientAuth)
 ```

 This is automatically done as soon as you initiate the client, but if you want your auth key and other stuff I thought I would just throw this in there.
+## Contributing

+Contributions are always welcome!

+See the [github](https://github.com/ArDevy/contabo) to begin contributing.